vincentchachere/Azure-Network-Protocols/README.md

 - User: `labuser`

 - Password: *`Something You Can Easily Remember`*
-  - *Yes, the username and password can be the same as the VM1 login.
+  - *The username and password can be the same as the VM1 login.
 You can change it if you want, but be sure to remember it.*

 - Select Inbound Ports: `SSH (22)`